yliess86/PhDThesis/thesis.md

     return loss.item(), n_correct.item()
 ```

 The `step` function is responsible for performing one training step when the given split is set to `"train"` and computes the metrics used for monitoring.
 In our case, we monitor the average loss and the accuracy of the model.
-For a more complete evaluation other metrics such as the F-$1$ score, the perplexity, the recall, and a confusion matrix can be evaluated.
+For a more complete evaluation, other metrics such as the F-$1$ score, the perplexity, the recall, and a confusion matrix can be evaluated.
 They are here omitted for the sake of illustration and simplicity.

 ```python
 # Train for 10 epochs